coffeemug/change/01-why-this-book.markdown

-If you choose to embark on the journey of engendering technological, social, or political change, you will walk a grueling path, face formidable opponents, and tax your own endurance and character far beyond the familar limits.
+If you choose to embark on the journey of engendering technological, social, or political change, you will walk a grueling path, face formidable opponents, and tax your own endurance and character far beyond the familiar limits.
 No piece of advice or system of thought will make this path easy, but you can arm yourself with a guide that will illuminate the steps before you in your darkest hour.